 - Evaluate the performance of the model by ROC curve analysis (Figure 3).

 What does the data look like?
-The data can be presented in a table format, listing the biomarkers in their model and their corresponding coefficients (i.e., weights).
+The data can be presented in a table format, which would list the biomarkers and their corresponding coefficients (i.e., weights) that are used in the model.
 Performance of the logistic regression is evaluated by ROC curve analysis.